stn1slv/awesome-integration/README.md

 - [StackStorm](https://github.com/StackStorm/st2) - Robust Automation Engine providing Sensors, Triggers, Rules, Workflows, and Actions.
 StackStorm is how you “glue” your applications together.

 # Resources
+*Some useful specifications, patterns, articles and documentation.*
 ## API Specification
 * [AsyncAPI](https://www.asyncapi.com/docs/specifications/v2.0.0) - The AsyncAPI specification settles the base for a greater and better tooling ecosystem for Event-Driven Architectures (EDA).
 * [GraphQL](https://github.com/graphql/graphql-spec) - A query language for APIs and a runtime for fulfilling those queries with your existing data.
 * [OpenAPI (ex.Swagger)](https://spec.openapis.org/oas/v3.1.0) - Defines a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
 * [RAML](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md/) - RESTful API Modeling Language
 * [WSDL](http://www.w3.org/TR/wsdl20) - XML-based interface description language for SOAP based services.
+## Articles
+- [Enterprise Integration Using REST](http://martinfowler.com/articles/enterpriseREST.html) - Discusses the constraints and flexibility that you have with nonpublic APIs, and lessons learned from doing large scale RESTful integration across multiple teams.
+- [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) - Explained by Martin Fowler, originally presented by Leonard Richardson.
 ## Connectors
 * [JCA](https://projects.eclipse.org/projects/ee4j.jca) - Defines a standard architecture for Jakarta EE application components to connect to Enterprise Information Systems.
 Formerly Java EE Connector Architecture and J2EE Connector Architecture.
 * [Kafka Connect](https://kafka.apache.org/documentation/#connect) - A tool for scalably and reliably streaming data between Apache Kafka and other systems.